parabuzzle/parabuzzle.github.io/_posts/2014-09-04-my-first-week-back-in-startup-life.md

 ---
 layout: post
 title:  "My First Week Back in the Startup Life"
-date:   2014-08-30 12:00:00
+date:   2014-09-04 12:00:00
 categories: Culture
 preview: Last week was my first week working in the small tech startup world again.
 If you read my last post, you know that I left my corporate cubicle job at a large and prominent web company for a job at a small tech startup
 tags: [Tech, Culture, Startup, Observations]
 og_type: article
 og_description: Last week was my first week working in the small tech startup world again.
 If you read my last post, you know that I left my corporate cubicle job at a large and prominent web company for a job at a small tech startup.
+Here's how its going.
 disqus_id: 7
 ---